Tattoo Equipment Evolution – Part 5: Magnum Tattoo Needle Configurations

 In the past, artists soldered magnum tattoo needles by hand.
 They laid, for example, 17 needles flat in a single row and secured the cut ends.
 Then, using a razor blade, they lifted every other needle to form two staggered rows, creating a zigzag pattern from the front.
 This gave each needle space to hold more ink.
 The blade stayed in place while the artist soldered the needles together, fixing them permanently.
 This design allows magnums to hold and distribute more ink in a single pass than round configurations, making them ideal for smooth gradients, large fills, and deep, even saturation.
 Today, manufacturers handle this process, and tattoo artists purchase the finished needles ready to use.

-Note: The configurations of REBEL Magnum needles are medium tapered.
+Note: The configurations of REBEL Magnum needles are MEDIUM TAPERED.

 Tattoo needle taper types chart with medium taper highlighted, representing all REBEL configurations manufactured from this taper type.